markolbert/RouteSnapper/RouteSnapperLib/docs/overview.md

 ## Overview

-You use `GeoProcessor` by configuring an instance of `RouteBuilder` and then building it.
+You use `RouteSnapperLib` by configuring an instance of `RouteBuilder` and then building it.
 Here's a diagram illustrating the overall process:

 ![overall process](assets/overview.png)